carlesba/freezr/Readme.md

 ***(wip) this is an alpha version.
 Just a proposal***

-(Another) Library to build your immutable data structure.
+(Another) Library to build your immutable data structure

 ## Concerns